Savory and smokey flavored bacon vodka. The perfect infused vodka for making Caesars or Bloody Mary’s brunch cocktails.

 - 1 package of Jones Dairy Farm Dry Aged Bacon (or other bacon of your choice)

-- Jar with a tight lid to hold your bacon vodka
+- Jar or two with a tight lid to hold your bacon vodka

 - Cook your bacon.
 We like to cook it by laying flat on a foil lined baking tray in the oven for about 15 to 20 mins at 375.